composer/composer/doc/04-schema.md

 }
 ```

+Files autoload rules are included whenever `vendor/autoload.php` is included, right after
+the autoloader is registered.
+The order of inclusion depends on package dependencies so that
+if package A depends on B, files in package B will be included first to ensure package B is fully
+initialized and ready to be used when files from package A are included.

+If two packages have the same amount of dependents or no dependencies, the order is alphabetical.

+Files from the root package are always loaded last, and you cannot use files autoloading
+yourself to override functions from your dependencies.
+If you want to achieve that we recommend
+you include your own functions *before* including Composer's `vendor/autoload.php`.

 #### Exclude files from classmaps

 If you want to exclude some files or folders from the classmap you can use the `exclude-from-classmap` property.